Economy of Myanmar: Rule of the generals (1988–2011)

 After 1988, the regime retreated from a command economy.
 It permitted modest expansion of the private sector, allowed some foreign investment, and received much needed foreign exchange.
 Than Shwe advocated for some deregulation economic policies, despite his relaxation of some restrictions on Burma's economy, his economic policies have been often criticized as ill-planned.
 Shwe relaxed some state control over the economy, and was a supporter of Burma's participation in the Association of South East Asian Nations (ASEAN).
 He also oversaw a large crackdown on corruption, which saw the sackings of a number of cabinet ministers and regional commanders in 1997.
 Shwe advocated for Crony capitalism.
 The economy was rated in 2009 as the least free in Asia (tied with North Korea).
 All basic market institutions are suppressed.
 Private enterprises were often co-owned or indirectly owned by state.
 The corruption watchdog organisation Transparency International in its 2007 Corruption Perceptions Index released on 26 September 2007 ranked Burma the most corrupt country in the world, tied with Somalia.

 The national currency is the kyat.
 Burma currently has a dual exchange rate system similar to Cuba.
 The market rate was around two hundred times below the government-set rate in 2006.
 In 2011, the Burmese government enlisted the aid of the International Monetary Fund to evaluate options to reform the current exchange rate system, to stabilise the domestic foreign exchange trading market and reduce economic distortions.
 The dual exchange rate system allows for the government and state-owned enterprises to divert funds and revenues, while also giving the government more control over the local economy and making it possible to temporarily subdue inflation.

 Inflation averaged 30.1% between 2005 and 2007.
 In April 2007, the National League for Democracy organised a two-day workshop on the economy.
 The workshop concluded that skyrocketing inflation was impeding economic growth.
 "Basic commodity prices have increased from 30% to 60% since the military regime promoted a pay rise for government workers in April 2006," said Soe Win, the moderator of the workshop.
 "Inflation is also correlated with corruption."
 Myint Thein, an NLD spokesperson, added: "Inflation is the critical source of the current economic crisis."

-In recent years, China and India attempted to strengthen ties with Myanmar for mutual benefit.
-The European Union and some nations including the United States and Canada imposed investment and trade sanctions on Burma.
-The United States banned all imports from Burma, though this restriction was since lifted.
+In recent years, China and India have attempted to strengthen ties with Myanmar for mutual benefit.
+The European Union and some nations, including the United States and Canada, imposed investment and trade sanctions on Burma.
+The United States banned all imports from Burma, though this restriction was lifted.
 Foreign investment comes primarily from China, Singapore, South Korea, India, and Thailand.